thejunto/handbook/content/workflow.md

 ## Working simultaneously:

 When you walk into a traditional office, you expect to see other people working.
-You might want to know how is their day, and ask for help if you need it with some task.
+You might want to know how their day is going and ask for help if you need it .
 Although everyone's working with different projects from their own desks, it feels encouraging to know that your team is also pouring their efforts on their work, and that they're just a couple of steps aways if you need them.

 Now imagine the opposite: waking up looking forward for the projects you'll work on during the day, and entering an empty, silent office.